RuthvikC27/AVLON-GmbH/README.md

 * Kubernetes
 * Ingress-nginx
 * Skaffold
+* MongoDB

+*MongoDB is just used for connection to it*

 > Docker containers and Kubernetes are used to achieve microservice architecture.
 > Ingress-nginx is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.